Poiesis

 Philosophy, experience and questioning

-“Philosophical enquiry begins with problems that arise concretely within the life of a particular individual.
-It procedes through a process of dialectical confrontations with different answers to how these problems can be addressed.”
+Paraphrasing Susan Stephenson (1999: 5), we could argue that design enquiry, like philosophical enquiry, begins with challenges that arise concretely within the life of a particular individual, particular groups or particular societies.
+It proceeds through a process of dialectical confrontations with different responses to how these challenges can be defined and addressed.

 The value of philosophy for design practices and analysis of design action is perhaps best demonstrated with reference to Gregory Fried’s (2011: 240) characterisation of philosophical practice.
 While acknowledging that there is no consensus on what constitutes philosophy, Fried suggests that philosophy can be thought of as having three moments, moments which are perhaps also present in design practice, as will be discussed below.